base-org/web/apps/base-docs/base-camp/docs/hardhat-profiling-size/hardhat-profiling-size.md

 Notice how your `Computer` contract is very small but still has the capability to access all the functionality of `Printer` and `Calculator`.

-Although this will reduce the size of each contract, the costs of this are discussed more deeply in the [Gas Optimization lesson](TODO).
+Although this will reduce the size of each contract, the costs of this are discussed more deeply in the [Gas Optimization] article.

 ### Using libraries